 Under socialism the effort made by society towards raising the living standard of the people extends to satisfying a broad range of man's diverse requirements.
 There is a really communist way of promoting the prosperity of the people, of creating better living conditions for all society, and for each member of it.
-It includes good housing and public catering, better public services, more kindergartens and nurseries, an improved system of education, more recreation and holidav medical services. facilities. better more cultural establishments. etc.
+It includes good housing and public catering, better public services, more kindergartens and nurseries, an improved system of education, more recreation and holiday facilities, better medical services, more cultural establishments, etc.